-We’re going to write new music probably next year, right after Sons of Apollo tour.
+We’re going to write new music probably next year, right after the Sons of Apollo tour.
 We already talked about it.
-And put it together because a lot of times, you put a band together– do a record, do a tour, do a record, do a tour, do a record, do a tour.
-And that’s why a lot of band’s second record is not any good.
+And put it together because you put a band together a lot of times– do a record, do a tour, do a record, do a tour, do a record, do a tour.
+And that’s why a lot of the band’s second record is not any good.
 You spend years working, and they do a tour.
 And then they make another record four months later where they had years to work on the development.
 So, it’s nice to get away and work on some songwriting and get a different point of view and come together again when everybody’s got a lot of new ideas rather than just, “Quick, we’ve got to put another record out.”
 Nobody wants to do that.

 Yeah, I agree.
-But things were different in the 70s, when bands like Deep Purple, AC/DC, and Kiss, they put out two, or three, albums almost every year.
+But things were different in the 70s, when bands like Deep Purple, AC/DC, and Kiss, put out two or three albums almost every year.
 And those were great albums!

 Oh, not necessarily.
 You’ve got to look at the dates on those three albums a year.
 I don’t know if anybody actually did three albums a year [laughter].
 I think you might have that wrong.
 No, but they would do a cycle.
 Everybody does a cycle: They put out a record, do a tour, come home, and maybe go in the studio right away or maybe not.
 But I think it’s a– I could do ten records a year with every band, but who’s your favorite movie star?
 Do you want to see twenty of his movies?
 No, I want to see one, and six months later, maybe a year, two years later, see another one.
 See how he develops as an actor, and the script and the storyline are different things now.
 It’s exciting.
 And if you went every day to a new movie– so it isn’t the amount of output, it’s the quality of output.
 Some bands do their best when they do it quickly.
 Some bands, they need time to– some meals you cook quick, and some you’ve got to let it simmer.

-I was thinking that there’s at least one guy who’s still releasing multiple albums in a year.
+I thought that there’s at least one guy who’s still releasing multiple albums in a year.
 He’s Joe Bonamassa.
 He releases new records all the time.

 Yep.
 But are they all of the original material?